-- 2. For full day programs, during times of low attendance and/or during the first and last hour of the day, when only eight (8) or fewer children are present in the facility, there must be at least one (1) early childhood teacher or assistant early childhood teacher working with the children and a second staff member immediately available.
-There must be no more than two (2) children less than the age of two (2) present.
-When nine (9) or more children are in attendance, at least two (2) staff members must be on duty. - 3.
-The director or director substitute of the center must be present at the center at least sixty percent (60%) of any day that the center is open. - 4.
-The director or substitute director of an extended hour drop-in child care center operating at least six calendar days per week must be present at the center or involved in director activities at least fifty percent (50%) of the hours of operation of any day the center is in operation. - a.
-If the director is not on site at the center for a portion of any day the center is in operation, the director must be available by phone. - b.
-The director must be present in the center at least 30 hours each week. - 5.
-There must be assigned at least one qualified early childhood teacher supervising each group of children unless otherwise specified in rules.
-A director may be the assigned teacher for one group of children. - 6.
-Part day programs must have an early childhood teacher supervise each group of children at all times.
-Full day programs may have assistant early childhood teachers supervise preschool age and older children during the following periods of operation: - a.
-Opening hours: an assistant early childhood teacher may be alone with children for the first two (2) hours of a center's daily operating hours; - b.
-Nap time: an assistant early childhood teacher may be alone with children for up to one (1) hour during nap-time; - Closing hours: an assistant early childhood teacher may be alone with children for up to the two (2) hours prior to the closing time of a center's daily operations; and, - d.
-Taking children to the restroom/diapering. - 7.
-At least one (1) staff member with current Department approved medication administration training and delegation must be on duty at all times. - 8.
+- 5. When there is a Director vacancy or absence, an Assistant Director may substitute for the director for a maximum of up to twelve (12) weeks per calendar year.
+The Assistant Director must be on site at least sixty percent (60%) of any day the center is open.
+For vacancies exceeding twelve (12) weeks, an individual meeting Director qualification must be on site acting as director until a new Director is appointed.
+The dates must be documented and kept on file for review. - 6.
+An Assistant Director must consult with a qualified Director on administering the center in accordance with early childhood principles and practices and licensing rules. - 7.
+There must be assigned at least one (1) qualified Early Childhood Teacher supervising each group of children unless otherwise specified in rules.
+A Director may be the assigned teacher for one (1) group of children. - 8.
+Full day programs may have Assistant Early Childhood Teachers supervise preschoolage and older children during the following periods of operation: - a.
+Opening hours: an Assistant Early Childhood Teacher may be alone with children for the first two (2) hours of a center's daily operating hours; - b.
+Nap time: an Assistant Early Childhood Teacher may be alone with children for up to one (1) hour during nap time; - c.
+Closing hours: an Assistant Early Childhood Teacher may be alone with children for up to the two (2) hours prior to the closing time of a center's daily operations; - d.
+Taking children to the restroom or diapering; and, - e.
+When substituting for an Early Childhood Teacher in compliance with Section 7.702.45, F, 2. - 9.
+At least one (1) staff member with the current Department-approved Medication Administration training and delegation must be on duty at all times. - 10.
 At nap time, the child to staff ratio may be doubled for children two and one half (2 1⁄2) years of age and older in preschool classrooms when the following conditions have been met: - a.
-At least half of the children are sleeping; - B. Another staff member is onsite in the center and immediately available; - C. Maximum group size and room capacity are not exceeded; and, - d.
-Staff member supervising children is qualified as an early childhood teacher or assistant early childhood teacher.
+At least half of the children are sleeping; - b.
+Another staff member is onsite in the center and immediately available; - c.
+Maximum group size and room capacity are not exceeded; and, - d.
+Staff member supervising children is qualified as an Early Childhood Teacher or Assistant Early Childhood Teacher. - 11.
+Formal kindergarten class sessions must have one (1) staff member for each twenty-five (25) or fewer children in attendance.
+At other parts of the day when children are in attendance, the ratio must be one (1) staff member to each fifteen (15) or fewer children. - 12.
+Children of the Director or of staff members who attend the center and other children on the premises for supervision and care must be counted against the licensed capacity in the appropriate age groups.

-- 9. Formal kindergarten class sessions must have 1 staff member for each 25 or fewer children in attendance.
-At other parts of the day when children are in attendance, the ratio must be 1 staff member to each 15 or fewer children. - Children of the director or of staff members who attend the center and other children on the premises for supervision and care must be counted against the licensed capacity in the appropriate age groups. - 11.
-In determining staff-child ratios, children who are in attendance for only part of the day are counted only while at the center.
+13. In determining staff-child ratios, children who are in attendance for only part of the day are counted only while at the center.